-b.
+c.
 Blood tests

-Having blood taken may cause slight pain, although we will use anaesthetic cream to numb the skin if requested.
-You may feel light-headed or even faint.
-You may notice a bruise afterwards.
+Having blood taken may cause some pain, although we will use anaesthetic cream to numb the skin if requested.
+Your child may feel light-headed or even faint.
+Your child may notice a bruise afterwards.
 Taking blood can sometimes be difficult.
-If we are unable to obtain the blood sample first time, we may ask your permission for a second attempt.
+If we are unable to obtain the blood sample first time, we may ask your child permission for a second attempt.